Should Christians go to doctors?

 So, should Christians go to doctors?
 God created us as intelligent beings and gave us the ability to create medicines and learn how to repair our bodies.
 There is nothing wrong with applying this knowledge and ability towards physical healing.
 Doctors can be viewed as God’s gift to us, a means through which God brings healing and recovery.
 At the same time, our ultimate faith and trust is to be in God, not in doctors or medicine.
 As with all difficult decisions, we should seek God who promises to give us wisdom when we ask for it (James 1:5).

-Recommended Resources: Biblical Healing and Deliverance: A Guide to Experiencing Freedom by Chester & Betsy Kylstra and Logos Bible Software.
+Recommended Resource: Biblical Healing and Deliverance: A Guide to Experiencing Freedom by Chester & Betsy Kylstra

 How should a Christian view homeopathic medicine?